Chenangnon/SE-SEIR/README.md

 install.packages("~/BSEIR_0.1.0.tar.gz", repos = NULL, type = "source")
 ```

-## Example
+## Example 1
-This is a basic example which shows you how to simulate a Behavior-Disease system.
+This basic example shows you how to simulate and visualize a Behavior-Disease system.

 ``` r
 ## Simulation of an homogeneous population reactive to prevalence only, with neutral in-group pressure, and 95% protection by prophylactic behavior.